mohammaddjalili/Diagnosing-people-with-diabetes-using-machine-learning-algorithm/README.md

 # Diagnosing-people-with-diabetes-using-machine-learning-algorithm
-In this project, we want to check whether the patient has diabetes or not by using machine learning classification algorithms and existing dataset.
+In this project, we want to check whether the patient has diabetes by using machine learning classification algorithms.

-First, we check the data set and then we go to the data pre-processing to make the data set ready for modeling.
+First, we check the data set and then go to the data pre-processing to prepare the data set for modeling.

-Then we perform several modeling using machine learning algorithms like Logistic regression, KNN, Naïve Bayes, Decision tree and Random forest and check the accuracy of each one
+Then we perform several models using machine learning algorithms like Logistic regression, KNN, Naïve Bayes, Decision tree, and Random forest and check the accuracy of each one